 Warthin’s tumour is also benign and affects the parotid gland.
 Warthin’s tumour can grow on both sides of the face and affects more men than women.

 Sjögren’s syndrome.
 This is a chronic autoimmune disease in which cells of a person’s immune system attack the salivary and other moisture-producing glands, leading to dry mouth and eyes.
 About half of people with Sjogren’s syndrome also have enlargement of the salivary glands on both sides of the mouth, which is usually painless.

 Treatment for Salivary Gland Problems

 Treatment for salivary gland problems depends on the cause.

 For stones and other blockages of the ducts, treatment often begins with measures such as manual removal of stones, warm compresses, or sour candies to increase the flow of saliva.
 If simple measures don’t relieve the problem, surgery may be required to remove the blockage and/or the affected gland.

-Surgery is usually required to remove benign and malignant tumors.
-Some benign tumors are treated with radiation to keep them from coming back.
-Some cancerous tumors require radiation and chemotherapy.
+Surgery is usually required to remove benign and malignant tumours.
+Some benign tumours are treated with radiation to keep them from coming back.
+Some cancerous tumours require radiation and chemotherapy.
 Surgery may also be needed to treat large cysts.